 Focused off-service curriculum

 Off-service rotations complement the necessary core knowledge needed by plastic surgeons.
-Rotations will consist of general surgery subspecialties, including surgical critical care, acute care surgery (trauma), burn surgery, oncologic surgery, pediatric surgery, and vascular surgery, with additional experiences in anesthesiology, dermatology, emergency medicine, and orthopedic hand surgery.
+Rotations will consist of general surgery subspecialties, including surgical critical care, acute care surgery (trauma), burn surgery, oncologic surgery, pediatric surgery, and vascular surgery, with additional experiences in anesthesiology, dermatology, emergency medicine, and orthopaedic hand surgery.

 Early operative experience